 The rings symbolise the upcoming union between the two people and the tradition goes way back through history.
+But, where and when did engagement rings start?
 In ancient times, Egyptians would twist plants into small circles to wear around the finger.
 For those who were wealthy, ivory or leather would be used instead.
 Placed on the fourth finger of the left hand, the ring was seen to be connected to the heart by the vena amoris.

 It was the Egyptian pharaohs who also first used rings to represent eternity.
 That’s because a circle has no beginning and no end, and reflects the shape of the sun and the moon, which the Egyptians worshipped.
 The Egyptians also thought that the open space in the middle of a ring represented a gateway to the unknown.

 Today, engagement rings are most often given as part of a surprise proposal of marriage – whether that’s between a man and a woman or a same-sex couple.

 Take a look below, where experts at Steven Stone have shared the history of these pre-marital gifts – from ancient times to the modern day.

 Image-conscious Roman women were often given two rings on their wedding day – a gold one that would be worn in public to show their status, and an iron one for everyday wear inside the home.
 Wedding bands symbolised a man’s ownership of his wife, as well as eternal love.